 Despite the cold weather and concerns from some commentators that political division in Belgium would lead to a lack of interest in the royal wedding, there was a huge turnout for the newlyweds and they were driven back to the Royal Palace in Brussels amongst cheering crowds.
 In the early afternoon, they made an appearance on the balcony of the Royal Palace in Brussels, sealing this royal love story with a discreet kiss in front of thousands.Embed from Getty Images

 The reception was held at the Royal Palace in Brussels with a further celebration at the Chateau of Laeken that evening.
 Philippe and Mathilde have since enjoyed a famously happy marriage and have welcomed four children – Elisabeth (2001), Gabriel (2003), Emmanuel (2005) and Eleonore (2008).
-Earlier this year, they watched proudly as their first born, now Duchess of Brabant, took centre stage at events marking her coming of age.
-Six years into their tenure as King and Queen of the Belgians, they remain popular and dedicated.
-It’s a path that can be traced all the way back to that royal wedding that took place twenty years ago today.
+Seven years into their tenure as King and Queen of the Belgians, they remain popular and dedicated.
+It’s a path that can be traced all the way back to that royal wedding that took place twenty one years ago today.